 Chicago Shakespeare Theater is always looking to meet new talent and we accept headshot/resume submissions throughout the year.
-We conduct equity dramatic and musical general auditions every year in January.
-We conduct non-equity dramatic and musical general auditions first in February and then at multiple other times of the year.
+We conduct Equity dramatic and musical general auditions every year in January.
+We conduct non-Equity dramatic and musical general auditions first in February and then at multiple other times of the year (posted on the League of Chicago Theatres website).
 For specific submission guidelines and more information please read below.

-Submissions are accepted year round.
-If we are interested in seeing your work at a general audition, we will contact you directly.
-Non-Equity general auditions are first held in February and then at varying additional times of the year.
-To be considered for the February auditions, please submit between December 1 and January 15.
+Non-Equity Actors: Submissions for General Auditions for the 2020/21 season have concluded.
+However, submissions are accepted year round, and further general auditions are held through the year on an as-needed basis.
+If we are interested in seeing your work at a future audition, we will contact you or your representative.
 We often receive many more submissions than we have appointment times for; if it happens that you are not selected for an audition, we encourage you to resubmit in six months.

 A hard copy of your headshot/resume may be mailed to the attention of Casting Director, Bob Mason at: